edamametechnologies/flodbadd/ANOMALYTEST.md

 • **No anomalies detected** – The synthetic patterns might still be within learned norms.
 Tighten the test thresholds or exaggerate the generator parameters.

 • **Too many false positives** – The mixed test asserts that < 10 normal Chrome sessions are flagged.
 If this fails, revisit generator realism or threshold selection.

----
-Maintainer: *Security & ML Team* – feel free to update this document when adding new anomaly tests or adjusting traffic generators.